 Telling FD and FDn Lenses Apart

-It is quick and easy to tell FD and new FD lenses from one another.
-New FD lenses have a silver button on the barrel of the lens, where the lens mounts to the A-1.
+It is quick and easy to tell FD and new FD versions apart.
+New FD lenses have a silver button on the barrel of the lens that acts as a lock.

 The earlier FD lenses have a ring that is required to be rotated in order to lock the lens to the camera mount.